 Preparation Info Sessions

 The Graduate School will hold workshops each semester on the thesis and dissertation preparation process.
 All students and mentors are welcome.
-We strongly recommend that you participate in one of these sessions!
-Contact the Associate Dean of Graduate Studies for information (828-262-2690).
+Contact Wesley Kapp, (thesis@appstate.edu or kapphw@appstate.edu) for information or questions.